Latest data available, updated 18 August 2025

 Employment gender gaps have continued to narrow in the strong post-pandemic labour market, driven by increased female workforce participation.
 Most gender gap indicators are currently at or near their lowest recorded levels.

-The headline gender pay gap was 11.9% in November 2024, slightly up from its record low level 11.5% in May 2024.
+The headline gender pay gap was 11.5% in May 2025, returning to a record low level.
 This indicator offers an ‘apples to apples’ comparison of male and female employees, as it excludes gender differences in hours worked and overtime/bonuses.

-The gender gap for total earnings – i.e. take-home pay – was 27.8% in November 2024.
-This indicator offers a more real-world comparison, as it includes gender differences in hour worked and overtime/bonuses.
+The gender gap for total earnings – i.e. take home pay – was 27.2% in May 2025.
+This indicator offers a more real-world comparison, as it includes gender differences in hours worked and overtime/bonuses.
 The total earnings gap has been steadily declining for the last decade.

-In March 2025, both female and male unemployment rates stood at 4.0%.
+In July 2025, the male unemployment rate stood at 4.4% while female unemployment was 4.1%.
 Following the pandemic, female unemployment has tended to be slightly lower than male reflecting strong employment growth in several female-dominated industries.

-Female labour market participation was 62.9% in March 2025, a new series high.
+Female labour market participation was 63.5% in July 2025, reaching its series high level again.
 Female participation has steadily increased for decades, but the tightness in the labour market post-pandemic has accelerated the increase.
-The current gender workforce participation gap is 8.1%.
+The current gender workforce participation gap is 7.2%.

-The share of female employees in full-time employment was 56.8% in March 2025, down slightly from a peak of 57.8% in June 2023.
-With the rate of male full-time employment declining very slightly, the gender gap for full-time employment has narrowed to 23.1%.
+The share of female employees in full-time employment was 57.4% in July 2025.
+With the rate of male full-time employment was 80.1%, the gender gap for full-time employment has narrowed to 22.7%.

 The data in this factsheet are derived from various ABS labour surveys.
 Data is collected on a monthly, quarterly or biannual basis, and is typically released two or three months following the reference period.
 Ai Group Research & Economics will update this factsheet as new data is released.
 Refer to notes in the charts for links to the source data.